 Rep. Kevin Mullin of California has introduced legislation to prohibit AI chatbots from impersonating licensed medical, legal, and financial professionals.
 The bill is called the CHATBOT Act.
 It exists because some of these apps have been telling users — including teenagers — that they are certified therapists.
-Some have used fake license numbers.
+Some have invented fake license numbers.

 In documented cases cited in the bill, chatbots falsely presenting as therapists contributed to the suicides of a 14-year-old boy in Florida and a 16-year-old boy in California.
 A Common Sense Media study found that 72% of teens have used AI chatbots at least once, and more than half use them several times a month.